 There are officially 16 lakes in the Lake District, though these are complimented by many other bodies of water including tarns and reservoirs.

-It might be hard to believe, but Bassenthwaite Lake is the only officially named lake in the whole the Lake District!
+It might be hard to believe, but Bassenthwaite Lake is the only officially named lake in the whole of the Lake District!
 That’s because the rest are either meres or waters.
 Found in the north west of the national park, between Cockermouth and Keswick, the waters are very peaceful because the only boats allowed on there are those belonging to members of the Bassenthwaite Sailing Club.

 There is a nature reserve each on its north west and south east side, while Whinlatter Forest rises up to the south west.
 On its north east bank you will find lovely St Bega’s Church and nearby is Mirehouse stately home, the Lake District Wildlife Park, Lakes Distillery (discounts available for Sally’s Cottages’ guests), and Dodd Wood.
-If you’re very lucky, at the right time of year you might see the rare ospreys fishing on the lake!
+If you’re very lucky, at the right time of year you might even see the rare ospreys fishing on the lake!

 Buttermere village includes a wonderful ice cream parlour, café, and two pubs.
 One of these, The Fish Inn, was once home to ‘The Maid of Buttermere’, a famous beauty mentioned in the works of Wordsworth and Coleridge, amongst others.